 Should organizations that want consumers to adopt green behaviour use strong, assertive words in their advertising messages?
-Ann Kronrod and colleagues at MIT’s Sloan School of Management decided to investigate.
+Ann Kronrod and colleagues at the MIT Sloan School of Management decided to investigate.

 In an analysis of slogans and ads used by environmental agencies, the researchers found that environmental messages often use much stronger and more assertive language than ads for consumer goods.
-And this assertiveness is critical to the success of the environmental campaigns.
+This assertiveness turns out to be critical to the success of the environmental campaigns.

 The researchers tested the likelihood of participants signing an online petition to save the Mediterranean.
 They published a sponsored link using Google Adwords and associated the link with sea-related search terms as well as general search terms.
 The goal was to determine whether or not people are more likely to respond to assertive messages than subtle ones when the messages relate to issues they know and care about (i.e. issues they actively searched for online).

 The findings run counter to conventional advertising principles, which assume consumers ignore or reject corporate advertising that encroaches on their freedom to make personal decisions.
 For consumer goods, advertisers aim to be persuasive without being perceived as pushy.
 Environmentalists, though, can make the hard sell — at least for issues their audience knows and cares about.

 Know Your Audience